Bratz: Rock Angelz (video game): Game Boy Advance

-Microsoft Windows
+Windows

-The Microsoft Windows version of the game is different from the console version.
-It follows the story of the film.
+The Windows version of the game is different from the console version.
+This version is a point-and-click adventure game and follows the film's story more faithfully.

 There are nine objectives of the game.
 The odd-numbered objectives (chapter 1, 3, 5, 7, 9) are reflex-like mini-games, where the player has to do the tasks to collect points.
 Each mini-game has four rounds.
 When the player takes or misses the part, the player will gain lower points.
 At three misses, the player has to do the round again losing a number of points.
 With points, the player can unlock fashions for the Bratz girls, except in the final objective.

 The even-numbered objectives (chapter 2, 4, 6, 8) are puzzle-like adventure games.
 The player has to play with the certain Bratz character and take things to solve a puzzle (for example give a camera to a colleague).
 The player can take pictures on those objectives to print them on the "Secrets" menu.
 Each adventure objective, the player has to design an article, logo, flyer, or poster to complete the part of the objective.
 The player can even print their own design.
 This part can be accessed on the "Secrets" menu.

 When the player has beaten the game, they'll unlock a card game, called Top Trumps, which is similar to war.
 The player gets a card each turn with number totals on it.
 The player has to guess which number on the card is higher than the opponent's card.
 If their correct, they win the card.
 They go on playing until all 28 cards are in one players possession.

 After Jade is rejected by Your Thing magazine the girls decide to make their own magazine to compete against Your Thing.